 “Does that mean I can only write papers in a place that has wifi?”

-When Chromebooks first came out the answer would have been yes.
-Most current chromebooks have offline functions which includes writing papers.
+When Chromebooks first came out, the answer would have been yes.
+Most current Chromebooks have offline functions, which include writing papers.

 Laptop Buying Guides for Nursing Students